engtuncay/engtuncay.github.io/php/php-w3-03-data-types.md

 $x = "Hello world!";
 $x = null;
 var_dump($x);

 // ---Output---
 // NULL
 ?>

 ```

-## PHP Resource
+## PHP Resource (reference)

 The special resource type is not an actual data type.
-It is *the storing of a reference* to functions and resources external to PHP.
+It is the storing of *a reference* to functions and resources external to PHP.

 A common example of using the resource data type is a *database call*.

 We will not talk about the resource type here, since it is an advanced topic.

---end--
+🔚